fitzgen/common-mark-benchmarks/README.md

 npm run build
 ```

-You're ready to run the benchmarks!
-They can be run in either a Web browser or
+Now you're ready to run the benchmarks!
+They can be run in either a Web browser
-in Node.js.
+or in Node.js.

 ### In a Web Browser